Slider2732/ESP-909/README.md

 MIDI PPQN change, for devices with different clock timings. <br>
 <br>
 Other old skool drumkits can be exchanged in Drums.h <br>
-Thanks to Jack Wildchurch for the cartridge idea and code testing! <br>

 Freshly uploaded - Drum Machines.zip <br>
 It contains replacement Drums.h files for TR-909, TR-808, TR-707, DMX, CR-78 and LM-1 <br>